-The QD technique is normally combined with the statistical hypotheses test (SHT) [14], [15].
-The mechanism of SHT is that the receiver classifies a sequence of observations into one of the candidate hypotheses; a hypothesis normally represents a type of distributions.
-The QD and SHT have been applied to a variety of networks.
-The authors in [16] used the CUSUM tests as a collaborative QD for detecting a distribution change in ad hoc networks.
-The authors in [17] utilized the CUSUM test to address the real-time backoff misbehavior problem in IEEE 802.11 based wireless networks.
-However, no much existing work has considered the unique environment of smart grid networks.
+of networks.
+The authors in [17] used the CUSUM tests as a collaborative QD for detecting a distribution change in ad hoc networks.
+The authors in [18] utilized the CUSUM test to address the real-time backoff misbehavior problem in IEEE 802.11 based wireless networks.
+However, not much existing work has considered the unique environment of smart grid networks.

 In this paper, a countermeasure strategy of the false data injection attack is considered in the form of adversary detection.
 The problem formulation of detecting the false data injection is based on the bad data detection (BDD) for the smart grid state estimation.
-The proposed scheme is able to determine the existence of adversary as quickly as possible without violating the given constraints such as a certain level of detection accuracy in terms of the false alarm rate and missed detection rate.
-In [18], we studied some preliminary works that includes the basic mathematic derivation and numerical simulations; without loss of generality, one in conference version is motivated on the straightforward approach via directly evaluating the likelihood of load for detection decision, instead of formulating the algorithm based on the likelihood of residual in this paper, i.e., state estimation in power systems is based on measurement of residual, and therefore, the derivation and result from this journal can be more accurate and practical for real world applications.
-In additions, the conference one measured a limited range of the unknown via utilizing oneside Rao test for simplicity, while this paper considers the quadratic equivalence of Rao test for solving the unknown.
-Essentially, this journal focuses on the thorough examination for the proposed algorithm in terms of analytical model and performance simulations.
-The development of an analytical model in this paper for the proposed algorithm provides theoretical guidance for quantitative performance analysis, and it further makes available the precious insight on system parameters configuration for guaranteed performance in terms of fundamental performance metrics.
-The main contributions are as follows:
+The proposed scheme is able to determine the existence of adversary as quickly as possible without violating the given constraints such as a certain level of detection accuracy in terms of the false alarm rate (FAR) and missed detection rate.
+In [19], we studied some preliminary works that include the basic mathematic derivation and numerical simulations; without loss of generality, one in conference version is motivated on the straightforward approach by directly evaluating the likelihood of load for detection decision, instead of formulating the algorithm based on the likelihood of residual in this paper, i.e., state estimation in power systems is based on measurement of residual, and therefore, the derivation and result from this journal can be more accurate and practical for real-world applications.
+In addition, the conference one measured a limited range of the unknown by utilizing oneside Rao test for simplicity, while this paper considers the quadratic equivalence of Rao test for solving the unknown.
+Essentially, this journal focuses on the thorough examination of the proposed algorithm in terms of analytical model and performance simulations.
+The development of an analytical model in this paper for the proposed algorithm provides theoretical guidance for quantitative performance analysis, and it further makes available the precious insight on system parameter configuration for guaranteed performance in terms of fundamental performance metrics.
+The main contributions are as follows.

 - We develop a framework for real-time detection of false data injection attacks in the smart grid network, under certain detection quality constraints.
-While the conventional state estimation [19], [20] for bad data detection focuses on balancing between the false alarm rate and missing detection ratio, our approach aims to minimize the detection delay under the error probability constraint.
-In addition, the conventional approach makes decisions based on snapshot measurements only, but the proposed framework analyzes a sequence of samples for more reliable decisions over time. - The proposed algorithm is able to detect the presence of false data attacks in that the probability density function of the post-change is unknown due to the unknown parameters.
+While the conventional state estimation [20], [21] for BDD focuses on balancing between the FAR and missing detection ratio, our approach aims to minimize the detection delay under the error probability constraint.
+In addition, the conventional approach makes decisions based on snapshot measurements only, but the proposed framework analyzes a sequence of samples for more reliable decisions over time. - 2) The proposed algorithm is able to detect the presence of false data attacks in that the probability density function of the postchange is unknown due to the unknown parameters.
 However, the classical CUSUM test assumes the perfect knowledge of the likelihood functions.
 While the existing generalized likelihood ratio test (GLRT) approach can resolve the unknown parameters, it has high complexity.
-This paper proposes a new low complexity approach with shorter decision delay and more accurate decision, which is asymptotically equivalent to the GLRT test. - An analytical model for the proposed algorithm is developed, which provides the theoretical guidance for quantitative performance analysis.
-With the analytical model, it gives the insight on system parameters configuration for the on-line detection of false data injection attack.
-System parameters can also be computed for guaranteed performance in terms of three fundamental performance metrics: the false alarm rate, average detection delay, and missed detection ratio under a detection delay constraint.
-In other words, our analytical model can guide us to configure a detection system based on some detection performance requirement.
+This paper proposes a new low-complexity approach with shorter decision delay and more accurate decision, which is asymptotically equivalent to the GLRT test.